bill-ahmed/og-planit/README.md

 Note: The initial compile can be lengthy, however any subsequent changes you make will appear almost immediately

 ## Back-end
-1. In the root directory, run `npm install` in the terminal
-2. Run `node server.js` to start the server
+1. Run `node server.js` to start the server

 The server be running in development mode at http://localhost:4000/.